-With the pro-democracy protests in Hong Kong gaining international sympathy, Beijing unleashed thousands of Twitter trolls who were tasked with one objective — spread misinformation through fake Twitter accounts.
+With the pro-democracy protests in Hong Kong gaining international sympathy, Beijing unleashed thousands of Twitter trolls who were tasked with one objective — to spread misinformation through fake Twitter accounts.
 Their goal was to discredit the Hong Kong protests by painting them as violent, anti-China rioters acting on behalf of foreign powers.

 In August, Twitter stated that it had taken down about 1,000 accounts that were part of a Chinese state-sanctioned network.
 Plus, 200,000 additional accounts identified as propaganda pages were also taken down.
 The accounts were tweeting that the protestors had “ulterior motives” and were “taking benefits from bad guys,” and so on.